jdmcgrath/orgsync/README.md

 ```

 ### Contributing
 We welcome contributions!
-Here's how you can get involved:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on:
+- Conventional commit format for automated releases
+- Development setup
+- Pull request process

+Quick start:
-Fork this repository
+1. Fork this repository
-Create a feature branch: `git checkout -b my-new-feature`
+2. Create a feature branch: `git checkout -b my-new-feature`
-Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes using [conventional commits](https://www.conventionalcommits.org/): `git commit -m 'feat: add some feature'`
-Push to your branch: `git push origin my-new-feature`
+4. Push to your branch: `git push origin my-new-feature`
-Create a new Pull Request
+5. Create a new Pull Request